-Three samples were assessed from SU4b; a peat in BH04 at 4.78-4.79m; and peat at 5.14-5.15 and 5.38-5.39m in BH08.
+Three samples were assessed from SU4b; a peat in BH04 at 4.78-4.79m bgl; and peat at 5.14-5.15 and 5.38-5.39m bgl in BH08.
 All three samples contained a minimal abundance and diversity or absence of pollen in a poor to moderate state of preservation.
 Tilia, Ulmus and Alnus were the only grains recorded.
-This assemblage is too limited to make any further palaeoenvironmental interpretation.
+These assemblages are too limited to make any further palaeoenvironmental interpretation.